TensorNetwork/tensornetwork.org/src/index.md

 This site is a resource for tensor network algorithms, theory, and software.

-Tensor networks are a technique for factorizing a many-index tensor into a contracted network of few-index tensors, and are becoming increasingly useful for applied mathematics, chemistry, physics, machine learning, and likely many other fields.
+Tensor networks are a technique for factorizing a many-index tensor into a contracted network of few-index tensors, with applications in applied mathematics, chemistry, physics, machine learning, and many other fields.

 Fundamentals: